Para-Rowing Talent ID

 Competitive Disability:

-If you meet any of these criteria then you could well be on your way to a Paralympic medal.
+If you meet any of these criteria then you could be on your way to a Paralympic medal.
 Please register your details so we can get in touch with you.

 Register your interest